 [April 23rd 2017]

-Its first publication was in Schoolboy Lyrics in Lahore in 1881, in an edition of around fifty arranged by his mother shortly before Rudyard's arrival in the city at the age of sixteen, to work as a journalist.
+Its first publication was in Schoolboy Lyrics in Lahore in 1881, in an edition of around fifty arranged by his mother the year before Rudyard's arrival in the city at the age of sixteen, to work as a journalist.
 It is listed in ORG as No 15.

 A 'caret' is a publisher's mark indicating that something is missing in a manuscript and where it should appear.
 This seems a deeply felt Schoolboy Lyric, in which the young poet is pondering on what is lacking in a relationship.
 It may well reflect his unrequited feeling for the beautiful but enigmatic Flo Garrard, whom he had met in the summer of 1880, and with whom he was in love for at least a year.
 See also "The Lesson".